 What Shows and Movies Will Be Available on Disney+?

-On launch, Disney+ should have the full libraries available for Disney, Pixar, Marvel, Star Wars, and National Geographic.
+On launch, Disney+ will have (almost) the full libraries available for Disney, Pixar, Marvel, Star Wars, and National Geographic.
 They expect to have over 7,500 episodes of television and over 500 movies available for consumption by the end of the first year (November of 2020).
 We have broken out the list of Animated and Live Action Movies available at launch and the movies that will arrive within the first year after the launch.
 You can see the lists here:

 For us at Cut The Cord, being Star Wars and Marvel nerds, this is the most exciting thing about Disney+.
 Dozens of Disney Original shows and movies have been already been created and or are in-progress all across the entire Disney empire, including the Star Wars and Marvel universes.
 These series are said to tie in with the previous and next generation of movie releases for each franchise.
 We can’t wait to check them out!
 We can’t go into details on all of the projects announced but here a couple of the series we are most excited for: